saturncloud/examples/examples/rapids/README.md

 ## [Use RAPIDS on multiple GPUs in parallel with Dask](02-rapids-gpu-cluster.ipynb)

 By using RAPIDS with a Dask cluster, you can parallelize model training across multiple machines or load data that does not fit into a single GPU's memory.

-## Next steps

-Thanks for trying out this resource!
-To learn more about how Saturn Cloud works, check out our [Documentation](https://saturncloud.io/docs/), [blog](https://saturncloud.io/s/blog/), or join an [upcoming event](https://saturncloud.io/s/events/).

-If you have any questions or suggestions reach out to us at support@saturncloud.io or open an issue on the [examples Github repo](https://github.com/saturncloud/examples).